 Concentration Requirements Credit Hours

+God at Work: Introducing Marketplace Theology 3

-Marketplace Theology Electives 9
+Marketplace Theology Electives 6

 Marketplace Theology Seminar 3

 Interdisciplinary Studies

 The mission of Regent College involves the recognition that God calls his people to claim the whole of human life for Jesus Christ.
 The Interdisciplinary Studies concentration fosters this by learning to think Christianly in the context of exploring topics that normally lie outside the theological curriculum.
 In Interdisciplinary Studies courses, you are challenged to reflect, from a Christian perspective, on topics such as philosophy, politics, economics, psychology, art, literature, and more.
 You have the opportunity to explore a wide range of such topics in your concentration, or to delve deeper in one area.